Notifications

 Overview

-First Nations, Métis and Inuit peoples in Alberta face numerous barriers when accessing appropriate, culturally safe health care.
-To support better Indigenous health outcomes, the Government of Alberta works with First Nations, Métis and Inuit peoples to identify improvements that reflect the unique needs of their communities.
+First Nations, Métis and Inuit in Alberta face numerous barriers when accessing appropriate, culturally safe health care.
+To support better Indigenous health outcomes, the Government of Alberta works with First Nations, Métis and Inuit to identify improvements that reflect the unique needs of their communities.

 Racism, inter-generational trauma, and increasingly complex jurisdictional challenges continue to impact Indigenous health outcomes.

 An Indigenous Primary Health Care Advisory Panel was established in 2022, as part of the provincial plan to strengthen primary care (Modernizing Alberta’s Primary Health Care System).
-The goal of the panel was to provide advice and recommendations to strengthen the primary health care system for First Nations, Métis and Inuit peoples, no matter where they live in Alberta.
+The goal of the panel was to provide advice and recommendations to strengthen the primary health care system for First Nations, Métis and Inuit, no matter where they live in Alberta.

 The Indigenous Panel final report contains 22 recommendations, under 5 themes: